The following pamphlet refers to the well-known urban myth that Einstein said that we only use 10% of our brain:

 We only use 10% of our brain, because Einstein said so

-That we only use 10% of our brain (q) is true (T), because that we only use 10% of our brain (q) was said by Einstein (U)
+We only use 10% of our brain (q) is true (T), because we only use 10% of our brain (q) is said by Einstein (Z)

 In the subsequent determination of the argument substance, the conclusion is labelled as a logical judgement, a subtype of a statement of value (V), and the premise as a statement of fact (F).
 The argument can thus be identified as a second-order predicate argument that combines a statement of value with a statement of fact (systematic name 2 pre VF).

 Within the framework of the Periodic Table of Arguments, the traditional name of an argument is derived from the formulation of its lever, i.e., the relationship between the non-common terms (see Wagemans, 2019).
 In this case, the lever can be formulated as

 being said by Einstein (a) is authoritative for being true (T)